-- 717. For Kazakhstan, future rulings are any tax rulings within scope that are issued on or after 1 April 2018. - 718.
+- 693. For Kazakhstan, future rulings are any tax rulings within scope that are issued on or after 1 April 2018. - 694.
 In the prior years' peer review reports, Kazakhstan noted that when requesting an APA, the taxpayer must identify all transactions that will be covered by the agreement and provide all necessary information about these related parties.
 However, for the year in review, it is still not clear whether information on the immediate parent and ultimate parent is being collected.
-It is noted that guidelines and practices are being implemented to make sure that the relevant information is adequately processed for the purposes of the transparency framework.
-As such, the recommendation remains in place.
+Kazakhstan notes that guidelines and practices are being implemented to make sure that the relevant information is adequately processed for the purposes of the transparency framework.
+However, as this process has not yet been completed, the recommendation remains in place.